dorraba/mastra-finance-home-ai/ENVIRONMENT-SETUP.md

 # 🚀 Environment Setup Guide

-This guide will help you set up the Mastra Finance AI project for local development using SQLite for vector storage.
+This guide will help you set up the Mastra Finance AI project for development using Cloudflare Vectorize for vector storage.

 ## 📋 **Quick Setup**